silinternational/idp-profile-ui/README.md

 ## i18n

 i18n support is built-in however the translation files must be generated and dropped into the `src/locales` folder with the appropriate name, e.g., `en.json`, `fr.json`, `ko.json` before the app is built.
-(TODO: automate this via crowdin api's)

 ## Run locally